rust-embedded/wg/CODE_OF_CONDUCT.md

-# The Rust Code of Conduct
+# The Rust Embedded Working Group Code of Conduct

 ## Conduct